CodingSheep1229/Dunhuang-Image-Restoration/README.md

 * `$2` is the folder (e.g. `Data_Challenge2/pred/`) to save the restored images (predicted images).
 If the input image is name xxx.jpg, the outputed image will be name xxx.jpg.

 ### Evaluation
-We evaluate the quality of your restored images with Mean Square Error (MSE) and Structural Similarity Index (SSIM).
-We provide the script (`evaluate.py`) to evaluate the performance of your model.
-You can use the following command to evaluate your model.
+We evaluate the quality of restored images with Mean Square Error (MSE) and Structural Similarity Index (SSIM).
 ```
 python3 evaluate.py -g $1 -p $2
 ```